 If you can’t drive, you can consider things like private excursions, taxi – but these can be costly, especially if you’re wanting to explore lots of the Faroe Islands.

-20:00 hours (approx): Arrive to Vágar Airport with Atlantic Airways in the early evening (this time is from Edinburgh, with flight arrivals being slightly different from Copenhagen).
+20:00 hours (approx): Arrive at Vágar Airport with Atlantic Airways in the early evening (this time is from Edinburgh, with flight arrivals being slightly different from Copenhagen).

 21:00 There are a number of car rental companies within the small airport terminal.
 We picked up our car at 62N who were helpful and supplied us with lots of maps too 🙂